 Residents express confusion about specific aspects of reopening

 In both Texas and Georgia, there were several issues that attracted more attention from residents in terms of reopening guidelines: business and retail, schools, and parks.
 In the following section, we will break down these areas of conclusions to specific concerns and opinions that were evident in the discourse.

-People struggled to understand exactly how the easings were different than before and what has changed.
+People struggled to understand exactly how the easement of restrictions was different than before and what has changed.
 Another issue of concern was the ability of businesses to open while still complying with social distancing regulations.
 This was especially pertinent with respect to beauty salons and barbershops.

 The main issue that came up with respect to schools was whether the decision to keep schools closed for the duration of the school year means that remote learning will also stop.

 The central issues regarding parks were the requirement to wear masks (in Texas), with people expressing confusion and at times frustration at the fact that while masks are required in parks, they are not mandatory in grocery stores.
 An additional issue (in Texas) was the limit of 5 per group, with people asking about families that consist of more than 5 members.

 What about the existing regulations?

 We especially note one point of misunderstanding that arose anecdotally in cities, but is nonetheless critical: some residents expressed confusion about whether new guidelines revoke current guidelines, namely, if current shelter-in-place guidelines are void or still valid, just in a modified form.
 Releasing clarifications about this and the above mentioned issues could ease resident’s concerns about the reopening and ensure that compliance is maintained despite the easements.